 Kindergarten - About 20 minutes Grades 1 through 3 - About 30 to 40 minutes Grades 4 through 6 - About 40 to 60 minutes Grades 7 through 8 - About 60 to 90 minutes

-Homework is often not assigned on weekends or holidays.
+In general, homework is not assigned on weekends or holidays.
 Long term projects and regular studying and free reading may be exceptions to this practice.
 Parents are encouraged to use math flash card drill daily as appropriate.